 Vanished glories of Radford House

-Radford, or Redford, so called, it is said, from the colour of the soil, was held by WiIliam le Abbe in the reign of Henry III.
+Radford, or Redford, so-called, it is said, from the colour of the soil, was held by William le Abbe in the reign of Henry III.
 (1216-72), one of whose son’s descendants, presumably Walter le Abbe, assumed the name of Radford.
 We are told that the earliest reference to the place goes back to 1206, and records of the house to the reign of Henry VIII.
 (1509-47).

 The mansion appears to have been the home of the Radfords for many generations, but to have passed to the Harris family, of high repute, during the reign of Edward IV, (1461-83).
 One of the family, Sir Christopher Harris, at one time M.P. for Plymouth claims our attention.